2017 Summer Internships and Technician Positions

-The Cedar Creek Ecosystem Science Reserve of the University of Minnesota has opportunities for summer research Internships and prescribed burn technician positions.
+The Cedar Creek Ecosystem Science Reserve of the University of Minnesota has opportunities for summer research internships, field research supervisors, and spring field technician positions.
 These positions are not mutually exclusive and applicants can apply for either or both positions.
 If you are applying for both, please follow each set of application instructions and send each application separately.

-Each spring Cedar Creek Ecosystem Science Reserve conducts a series of prescribed burns within its boundaries as part of its long-term research program and its land management program.
+Prescribed Burn Technician: Each spring Cedar Creek Ecosystem Science Reserve conducts a series of prescribed burns within its boundaries as part of its long-term research program and its land management program.
 Controlled burns are managed by Cedar Creek staff under the supervision of trained personnel with many years of collective prescribed burning experience.
 We manage approximately 900 acres of oak savanna, prairies, and research units with our burn program.
 We are currently looking for individuals to help us with our prescribed burns.
-THE DEADLINE FOR APPLICATIONS IS FEBRUARY 16th.
 For more information and to apply click here.

 The deadline for application submission for the Prescribed Burn position is February 20th 2017.
 The application for Plant Ecology positions is February 27th 2017.
 We will accept applications after the deadline but priority will be given to applications turned in before each respective deadline.